 Jim Pendergast is the fire chief at the Town of Penhold Fire Department in Alberta, which has 35 volunteer firefighters.
 They respond to all emergencies, including all EMS calls – about 160 calls per year.
 Chief Pendergast says their department is active in the community to promote fire prevention; they visit local schools every year and talk to the students, especially during Fire Prevention Week.
 They also hold an open house BBQ during that week.
 Several times a year they attend community events, setting up displays and giving tours of the trucks.
 They regularly give fire hall tours to pre-k and pre-school children.
 They will replace any smoke alarms/CO alarms for free.
 If there is a fire, Chief Pendergast says they canvass the neighbourhood to talk to everyone about what happened and how to prevent it from happening again.

 Chief Pendergast says there are factors that can get in the way of an effective FPP, especially a limited budget: “Sometimes it’s not looked at as a ‘flashy’ part of your delivery services, and budgets reflect that,” he says.

 Chief Pendergast’s advice for a successful fire prevention program?
 “Make it fun so the firefighters want to do it.”

 # # #

 Visit https://emergencyreporting.ca/products/prevention-package/ to learn more about Emergency Reporting’s Community Risk Reduction and Fire Prevention Software.
-Get a free trial here.
+Request a demo here.